rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/README.md

 ## Samples Setup

 **Before you begin**, load the sample data into your big data cluster.
-For instructions, see https://docs.microsoft.com/en-us/sql/big-data-cluster/tutorial-load-sample-data.
+For instructions, see [Load sample data into a SQL Server 2019 big data cluster](https://docs.microsoft.com/en-us/sql/big-data-cluster/tutorial-load-sample-data).

 __[data-pool](data-pool/)__